 When a defendant has little or no criminal history, they might be able to take advantage of special programs offered by their local courts or prosecutors.
 Usually, these programs are not available for serious crimes.
-They are designed to help people accused of misdemeanors avoid getting a criminal record.
+They help people accused of misdemeanors avoid getting a criminal record.

 These programs, called deferred adjudication or pretrial diversion, require an up-front admission of guilt followed by the completion of a program.
 This might include court-mandated classes, substance abuse treatment, or community service.
-The defendant will return to court on a specified date to prove that all the program's requirements have been met.
-If they do so, their plea can be withdrawn and their charges are dismissed, leaving them with no conviction on their record.
+The defendant will return to court on a specified date to prove that they fulfilled the program's requirements.
+If they do so, their plea can be withdrawn and their charges dismissed, leaving them with no conviction on their record.

-These programs invariably require that the defendant not commit any new crimes during this time period.
+Deferred adjudication programs invariably require that the defendant not commit any new crimes during this period.
 The court is essentially requiring proof of legal behavior to erase the record of prior illegal behavior.